Snorkelling in Belize Species Guide

 Southern Stingray

 The most common ray that people encounter in Belize is the Southern Stingray.
-It’s a bit smaller than Eagle and Manta rays, spanning about 1.5 metres (5 ft).
+It’s a bit smaller than Eagle and Manta rays, spanning about 1.5 meters (5 ft).
 You can recognize the Southern Stingray by its rigid and textured spine and barbed tail.

 Reef Fish